 A most common story of Victorian times is that mourners would shed their tears into a lachrymatory that used a special stopper.
 When the tears had finally evaporated, the mourning period would be complete.
 This measured approach may have been an alternative to the structured mourning rituals that are better documented.

 Popular references to lachrymatory were apparently common during the period.
-One subtle, but accurate reference is found in The Living Age, a literary journal, in 1898.
+One subtle reference is found in The Living Age, a literary journal, in 1898.
 In the story, A Fateful Dinner Party, by H. Meyer Henne, the character Major Blythe discusses consoling a friend with Mrs. Samuels, "Lady Sloane won't need to go shares with the tear bottle."
+While this is a sarcastic reference, it wouldn't be included if the audience wouldn't understand the meaning.

 The following is an especially poignant poem, also from 1896.